ferencberes/ethp2psim/docs/source/quickstart.md

 from ethp2psim.adversary import Adversary
 ```

-First, initialize re-usable **generators for edge and node weights**, e.g.
+First, initialize re-usable **generators for edge and node weights**, e.g.,
-   * channel latency is sampled uniformly at random
+   * Edge weihts: weights on edges represent message-spreading latencies.
+Channel latency can be sampled uniformly at random or from other user-defined distributions.
-   * nodes have weights proportional to their staked Ether amount
+   * Node weights: nodes might have weights proportional to their staked Ether amount.

 ```python
 ew_gen = EdgeWeightGenerator("normal")